 Question : Why doesn’t Washington Parish operate a single, 9-1-1 call handling center like I see on television and in the movies ?

 Answer : Based on the number of 9-1-1 calls in Washington Parish, the number of call takers/dispatchers required to be on duty around the clock is significant.
-While the Communications Center located at 54100 Dollar Road has the technical and equipment capability to serve as a 9-1-1 call handling center, the current level of 9-1-1 revenues in Washington Parish is not sufficient to support the staffing necessary for this type of system to be solely operated by the District.
-The Communications District and its law enforcement, and fire service partners are, however, investigating cost effective ways to jointly reach the goal of operating a 9-1-1 call handling center in order to provide better services to the citizens of the parish.
+While the Communications Center located at 54100 Dollar Road has the technical and equipment capability to serve as a 9-1-1 call handling center, the current level of 9-1-1 revenues in Washington Parish is not sufficient to support the staffing necessary for this type of system.
+The Communications District and its law enforcement, and fire service partners are, however, investigating cost effective ways to reach the goal of operating a 9-1-1 call handling center in order to provide better services to the citizens of the parish.

 Question : St. Tammany Parish is able to provide financial support to the law enforcement agencies in their parish.
 Why doesn’t Washington Parish do the same?

 Answer : Louisiana Revised Statue 33:9101-9107 gives each Communications District in the State the authority to operate their 9-1-1 system in a way which is best for their particular Parish.
-It was the belief from the beginning of 9-1-1 in Washington Parish that the best utilization of available resources would be for the Communications District to be responsible for equipment, maintenance, and certain administrative functions, and for the law enforcement agencies to be responsible for the pay, performance, supervision, and training of dispatchers who answered the calls for help.
+It was the belief from the beginning of 9-1-1 in Washington Parish that the best utilization of available resources would be for the Communications District to be responsible for the design, acquisition, installation, and upgrading of all 9-1-1 equipment and certain administrative functions, and for the law enforcement agencies to be responsible for the pay, performance, supervision, and training of dispatchers who answered the calls for help.